ayushj-18/keyboard/JOURNAL.md

 # Day 3: June 14th, 2025

 ## Time Spent: 1h+8h
 Ok so I made the entire PCB, which took the entirety of the 8h of the day.
 I forgot one crucial thing, which was to add a 0.1uf capacitor after every rgb.
-Hope my entire project doesn't get rejected for this, I burnt 8 hours into this and forgot something :sob:.
 Anyways, I am pretty sure I won't be running the craziest animations out there, so I hope it won't be an issue.
-Here's the 3d view and the PCB.

 ![image](https://github.com/user-attachments/assets/a60f2909-a369-43c4-8306-4323ec5364b6)
 ![image](https://github.com/user-attachments/assets/72cdecb3-90cf-4837-a2cd-be4bca3591ce)